Orpington to Rye Bike Ride

-Alex was born by emergency caesarean after a long and traumatic labour and birth, and Alex suffered damage to her brain.
-She had cerebral palsy, bulbar palsy (which meant she had no swallow or gag reflex) and she was in renal failure.
+Alex was born by emergency caesarean after a long and traumatic labour, she suffered damage to her brain.
+She had cerebral palsy, bulbar palsy (which meant she had no swallow or gag reflex) and was in renal failure.
 She had a feeding tube in her tummy and would be fed liquid feed by a pump for 20 hours of every day.
-Everything she tried to swallow would go straight onto her lungs and choke her and so it was dangerous to try and feed her normally.
-I would have to clear her airway regularly to enable her to breathe.
-My precious little girl spent probably over half of her life in hospital.

 Now she has gone, her little 10-year life, to me, seems like 10 minutes.
 Her life was over so soon.
 Although, of course, I miss her every day, what I do have left are the happy memories of all the special moments with her.
 When she was well enough to enjoy her life, she enjoyed every single moment.
 She was full of mischief and had such an impact on everyone who knew her.
 It really was an honour to be her mum and I consider myself very lucky to have had her.

 So this is why, after losing Alex, I knew I wanted to help a charity like Dreams Come True.
 I chose Dreams Come True because I had been involved with them during Alex’s life.
 They were organizing a dream for Alex before she died - to swim with dolphins in Portugal - but sadly this didn’t happen as Alex became too poorly and never realised her dream.
 Dreams Come True were always excellent in the way they dealt with me as Alex’s mum, and now me as a volunteer.
 They consistently provide good support and encouragement and use such common-sense ways when it comes to dealing with the dreams, and the children.